al-jshen/sparsenn/README.md

 # sparsenn

 Sparse neural networks.
 Fully compatible with Equinox and Optax.
+To get started, see the [example](examples/regression.ipynb).